The dilemma of separation anxiety is something a lot of parents have to deal with.

-This well is the kid believe that the mother will return shortly and it is just the game.
+This well is the kid who believes that the mother will return shortly, and it is just the game.

 As for the time when you have to leave your toddler, you should inform her that a babysitter is coming to take care or that you would be taking her to the daycare.

-At this point, the payment needs to keep the goodbye short, and not display any signs of anxiousness or keep returning for hugs.
+At this point, the parents need to keep the goodbye short and not display any signs of anxiousness or keep returning for hugs.
 This will make the kid think that something is wrong.